 * Print with low-bleed, high opacity inks designed for printing on fabric with a polyester content.

 * Use no more heat than necessary to cure the ink; max 160 degrees C. Please be aware that with large print runs, temperature can ‘creep’ upwards – you will need to adjust as required.

 * Print and flash-cure a low-bleed white or similar under base, then print the desired color.

-Using a cold cure catalyst is recommended to enable drying without the aid of heat.
+A cold cure catalyst can enable curing without heat.